 But, no matter what else, there is no escaping the fact that nutrition is at LEAST half of the puzzle.

-If nutrition is the most important thing for making changes to your body, than making changes to your nutrition is going to be equally important, right?
+If nutrition is the most important thing for making changes to your body, then making changes to your nutrition is going to be equally important, right?
 Right.

 Glad we agree on that.
 We can also agree that making changes to your nutrition in an attempt to alter your appearance is called dieting.
 And since we’re no longer afraid of that word, no one is going to run screaming off here.